nojsja/electron-re/README.md

 ##### 1. Service

-The service is a customized `BrowserWindow` instance, it has two extension methods:
+The service is a customized `BrowserWindow` instance, initialized by a file worked with `commonJs` module, so you can use `require('name')` and can't use `import some from 'name'` syntax.
+It has two extension methods:

 * `connected()` - return a resolved `Promise` when service is ready.